As the number of medical devices explode, protection against RF risk in the clinical setting gets more complicated.

-Bastille has recently announced the discovery of a security vulnerability that puts billions of PC’s and millions of networks at risk.
+Bastille announces the discovery of MouseJack, a security vulnerability that puts billions of PC’s and millions of networks at risk.
 Maybe even yours.

-2015 has been a very exciting year for car hacking, from Chris Valasek and Charlie Millers “road show” - to seeing a jeep literally stripped to pieces at DEFCON the blood is certainly in the water for exploitation of the advanced new software as our vehicles rapidly turn into computers.
+2015 has been a very exciting year for car hacking, from Chris Valasek and Charlie Millers “road show” - to seeing a jeep stripped to pieces at DEFCON.

-Seeing high profile research announcements in the weeks leading up to the infamous Black Hat and DefCon conferences is common.
-This year, our research team was getting pretty excited about ProxyHam, that is, until it was mysteriously pulled from the DefCon lineup.
+What is in your corporate airspace?
+Our research team was pretty excited about ProxyHam, that is, until it was mysteriously pulled from DefCon lineup.

 Big Data.
 Cloud Computing.
 The Quantified Self.
 The Internet of Things.
-These things are not just marketing buzzwords, they are concepts that are fueling today’s IT ecosystem.
-And the one thing that they all have in common is the consumption and analysis of large quantities of data for better decision-making.
+These are concepts that are fueling today’s IT ecosystem.

 It’s been a great two days of information sessions and expo mingling at the 2015 RSA Conference (#RSAC) in San Francisco.
-In conjunction with our first birthday, Bastille is debuting at RSA in booth S2426, and demo’ing our IoT security solution for the 30,000 security professionals in attendance.
-The trade show isn't nearly over, but one thing is clear - IoT is hot.
+IoT is hot.